 Azita Emami PhD, MSN, RNT, RN, FAAN

-Dr. Emami earned a bachelor’s degree in nursing from the renowned Karolinska Institutet in Sweden, where she grew up after emigrating from Iran.
-She went on to gain a master’s degree in international health care from Karolinska and the Red Cross College of Nursing; a nursing education degree with a teaching certification and a doctorate in medical sciences from Karolinska.
+I earned a bachelor’s degree in nursing from the renowned Karolinska Institutet in Sweden, where I grew up after emigrating from Iran.
+I went on to gain a master’s degree in international health care from Karolinska and the Red Cross College of Nursing; a nursing education degree with a teaching certification and a doctorate in medical sciences from Karolinska.

-Dr. Emami’s research has resulted in more than 70 publications in peer-reviewed journals nationally and internationally.
-This body of work reflects her research interests in cross-cultural care, elder care, the development of cultural competence, and specific diseases and conditions.
-She maintains an active research schedule and has collaborated in projects around the world including at the University of California, San Francisco; University of Sheffield, U.K.; Universidad de Chile, Chile; and the University of Alberta, Canada.
+My research has resulted in more than 70 publications in peer-reviewed journals nationally and internationally.
+This body of work reflects my research interests in cross-cultural care, elder care, the development of cultural competence, and specific diseases and conditions.
+I maintain an active research schedule and has collaborated in projects around the world including at the University of California, San Francisco; University of Sheffield, U.K.; Universidad de Chile, Chile; and the University of Alberta, Canada.

-In her role as Dean, Dr. Emami has emphasized the increasingly global nature of nursing and the importance of educating nurses to deliver care in a wide variety of culturally and economically diverse settings.
-She is a recent recipient of the UW Women’s Center’s Women of Courage award.
+In my role as executive dean, I have emphasized the increasingly global nature of nursing and the importance of educating nurses to deliver care in a wide variety of culturally and economically diverse settings.
+I am a proud recipient of the UW Women’s Center’s Women of Courage award.

 What do you love about the UW School of Nursing?